dgole/nba_clustering/README.md

 # nba_clustering

-In this project, I use a PCA and clutering analysis to take a look at player and team statistics from the nba between 1980 and 2019.
+In this project, I use PCA and clutering analysis to take a look at player and team statistics from the nba between 1980 and 2019.

 # Organization
 /python/ contains lower level code that is implemented in jupyter notebooks contained in /scripts/.